tenzir/tenzir/rfc/002-fault-tolerance/README.md

 4. `replace`: performs an atomic deletion and addition of partition data, by deleting the given UUIDs and adding new partition metadata.

-5. `list`: retrives the set of all UUIDs in a transactional manner.
+5. `list`: retrieves the set of all UUIDs in a transactional manner.

 In practice, the functionality of `replace` is a superset of `add` and `delete`.
 For ease of exposition, we kept them as separate API functions.